 Fibre Reinforced Concrete consists of a mixture of aggregates, binding materials and uniformly dispersed fibres.

-Fibre-reinforced concrete is extensively used as the overlays for the road pavements, bridges, runways etc.
+Fibre-reinforced concrete is extensively used as the overlays for road pavements, bridges, runways etc.

-The high-strength concrete is also commonly referred to as the high-performance concrete (HPC).
+High-strength concrete is also commonly referred to as high-performance concrete (HPC).

 Some of the important properties of high-strength concrete can be listed as follows:

 a.
 It consists of very high strength and has good resistance to heavy loadings.

 b.
 It also offers a high degree of resistance to fire hazards and shrinkage.

 w.
 Silica Fume Concrete

 Silica Fume Concrete consists of silica fumes added to it.